trailblazer/trailblazer.github.io/guides/trailblazer/2.0/01-getting-started-with-operation.md

 The operation fails because the return value of a `step` matters!
 If a step returns `nil` or `false` (aka. *falsey*), the operation's result will be marked as failed, and the following steps won't be executed,

-Since `puts` will always return `nil` (and [no one knows why](http://stackoverflow.com/questions/14741329/why-are-all-my-puts-returning-nil)), we manually have to return a trusy value to make the next step be invoked.
+Since `puts` will always return `nil` (and [no one knows why](http://stackoverflow.com/questions/14741329/why-are-all-my-puts-returning-nil)), we manually have to return a truthy value to make the next step be invoked.

 {{ "create.rb:return-value:../trailblazer-guides/app/post/operation:operation-01" | tsnippet }}